matype/stylefmt/README.md

 - require `;` in last declaration
 - require 1 space between values and `!important`
 - disallow any spaces between `!` and `important`
-- open 2 lines between rules
+- open 1 brank line between rules
-- open 1 line between rules in atrules
+- open 1 brank line between rules in atrules
-- open 2 lines before comments
+- open 1 brank lines before comments
 - require new line between a comment and rules

 ### for nested selector syntax